4ng3lic4/Note-Taker/README.md

 ## Usage
+Install express.js or other packages needed as seen in packagee.json run noder server in the command line
 Open the Note Taker
  I click on the link to the notes page
 You will be presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column